Adoption Story: Dave + Gwen

 February 22, 2020

 An adoption process began after years of surrendering and waiting on God's timing.
 Her heart stirred with the dream of twins.
 Just when it looked like that dream would become a reality, the tables turned and dreams shattered.
 But God is the best Author and His stories are better than what we imagine.
-CAC mama, Gwen, powerfully shares below about their family's adoption journey:
+Adoptive mama, Gwen, powerfully shares below about their family's adoption journey:

 As a child, motherhood wasn’t something I dreamed of.
 Marriage, sure.
 Travel and a career that involved nature and adventure, definitely.
 But motherhood… it just seemed distant and vague and not something that I could see for myself.
 So how in the world, you might wonder, did I come to the place in life where I am the mother of not one or two, but FIVE amazing little people?
 Well, some days I survey the beautiful chaos that is our house and wonder the same thing!
 As with so many of your amazing stories, ours is one with twists and turns, hopes and heartbreak and the work of the God who knows the deepest dreams of our hearts.